huangminghuang/hpp-proto/docs/Code_Generation_Guide.md

 ```
 All declarations in the file will reside in the `foo::bar` namespace.

-If you need to use both `hpp-proto` and the official Google Protobuf library in the same program, you can use the root_namespace option to customize the top-level namespace in the generated files.
+If you need to use both `hpp-proto` and the official Google Protobuf library in the same program, you can use the namespace_prefix option to customize the top-level namespace in the generated files.
 For example:

 ```
-protoc --proto_path=src --hpp_out build/gen  --hpp_opt=root_namespace=baz src/foo.proto
+protoc --proto_path=src --hpp_out build/gen  --hpp_opt=namespace_prefix=baz src/foo.proto
 ```
 This command will place all declarations in the `baz::foo::bar` namespace.